Bengali Braille

 Bengali Braille is used for the Bengali language.
 According to UNESCO (2013), there are slight different braille conventions for Bengali language in India, where the generic Bharati Braille is followed, and in Bangladesh.
 This article compares Bengali Braille in the two countries.
+The braille characters by used in Bangladesh follows the English braille more closely, as per unification of braille alphabets.
+For example, the braille character for 'v' and 'ভ' is the same.